RFQ Flow

 Lazy Series Registration

-RFQ supports lazy series registration—if the series doesn't exist, it's created automatically.
+RFQ supports lazy series registration—if the series doesn't exist when a quote is filled, it's created automatically.
+See Options Creation for validation rules and the creation flow.

 Security Considerations